ianfletcher314/NoteTaker/README.md

  6. [Questions](#Questions)
  7. [License](#License)
 ## Description
 This application was designed to write and save notes that you can retrieve later!
 The user simply writes their note and a title into the text boxes and presses the save icon to store the note.
+In order to delete the old notes press the trash can icon on the note you want to delete.

-Check out the deployed app: (https://arcane-peak-11126.herokuapp.com/notes)
+Check out the deployed app: (https://arcane-peak-11126.herokuapp.com/)

 ## Instalation
 In order to acess and refractor the code you must first go through the Installation Process.